Six Flags Atlantis was a water park occupying several prime acres of real estate at the intersection of I-95 and

 Second, its operating schedule was subject to the whims of the weather.

-Thunderstorms, all too common during the hazy South Florida afternoons, could close the park for hours.
+Thunderstorms along the seabreeze front, an event common on hazy South Florida afternoons, could close the park for hours.

 |